 Holy Trinity provides a diversified program of studies throughout the entire year.
 We focus on specific books of the Bible, on specific themes or topics fitting the specific time of the year and the special structure of our congregation with so many nationalities.
 We will use our Bible - of course! - but also other methods, such as DVD courses, books and movies, etc. It also depends on your interest and feedback!
 We really want as many people as possible to join us.
 We would be delighted if you would!

 You may join any time you want or for any series of studies that you like.
 If you did not enrol, just show up.
 If you enrol in advance with your e-mail address you will receive the materials approx. a week before the next meeting.
-We meet every 2nd and 4th Tuesdays in the parsonage hall.
+We meet every 2nd and 4th Tuesdays.
 You are welcome from 19.45 and we start the study at 20.00.
 It ends latest at 2145.

 You can find the program of studies on this webpage (scroll down!) or find it in the newsletter and on the notice board.
 The enrolment list will be on the table in the hall.
 You may also enrol by sending an email to Hans Baars email@example.com.
 Hans will forward the materials to the participants.

 If you have any question, suggestion or request, please feel free to contact Danielle Los or Hans Baars.

 The Bible Study Team